vigimite/aqueducts/ARCHITECTURE.md

 Aqueducts consists of several components:

-- **Core Library**: The main engine for defining and executing data pipelines
+- **Core Libraries**: The main libs for defining and executing data pipelines
 - **CLI**: Command-line interface to run pipelines locally or connect to remote executors
 - **Executor**: Server component for running pipelines remotely, closer to data sources
 - **Server**: _TODO_ A web platform with a UI to create/manage and trigger aqueducts